 - Programmed interruptions

 - Pressing the machine STOP button

 - Switching to Program Run, Single Block

+- Programming of noncontrolled axes (counter axes)

 If the TNC registers an error during program run, it automatically interrupts the machining process.

 Programmed interruptions

 You can program interruptions directly in the part program.
 The TNC interrupts the program run at a block containing one of the following entries: